Left Turn Motorcycle Accidents are Almost Always the Driver’s Fault

 Left Turn Motorcycle Accidents Make Up Majority of Car vs. Motorcycle Collisions

 A study entitled Motorcycle Accident Cause Factors, commissioned by the National Technical Information Service (NTIS), found that nearly 75% of motorcycle accidents nationwide involve collisions with other vehicles.
-Motorcycle left turn accidents are by far the biggest sub-category of these car/bike collisions, accounting for 42% of all motorcycle accidents involving another automobile.
+Motorcycle left-turn collisions are by far the biggest sub-category of these car/bike collisions, accounting for 42% of all motorcycle crashes involving another automobile.
 That’s more than any other type of accident and more than the next two leading types of motorcycle collision combined.

 How do Motorcycle Left Turn Accidents Happen?